Powering Multi-Language Listings | Yext Hitchhikers Platform

 - When to create multi-language profiles for Listings

 The Yext Knowledge Network includes publisher sites across the globe, to provide information to users in different geographies, and across different languages.
 It is important that the information you are pushing out to these listings is targeted to the language of the users on that site.
-Also, in some instances, in order to go live on a publisher, you must send content from the Knowledge Graph to the Listings in the specific language that the publisher supports.
+Also, in some instances, in order to go sync to a publisher, you must send content to the Listings in the specific language that the publisher supports.

 Publisher behavior varies by site.
 The locale behavior is broken into the following categories: